mosip/mosip-infra/deployment/sandbox/README.md

 4. Run `/mosip-infra/deployment/sandbox/install-mosip-kernel.sh`
 `$ sudo sh install-mosip-kernel.sh`

 This is base shell script which must be run before any other script.
-It will configure the system for the base dependecies which are required for any to be deployed.
+It will configure the system for the base dependecies which are required for any module to be deployed.

 4. Run `/mosip-infra/deployment/sandbox/install-mosip-pre-reg.sh`
 `$ sudo install-mosip-pre-reg.sh`

 This will run all the pre registration services.

 ## Test